MistuhMok/DWOA/README.md

 # Find Upcoming Elections

-This project uses 'https://api.turbovote.org/elections/upcoming' to search for upcoming elections in your area.
-A form will load on the home page where individuals can enter their address and then find elections near them.
+This project uses https://api.turbovote.org/elections/upcoming to search for upcoming elections in your area.
+A form will load on the home page where individuals can enter an address and then find elections near them.
 The results from the search will display immediately underneath the form.

 ## How to install and run